 Storage and Utilization of Ethanol Co-Products By Small Cattle Operations

 Educators from ten states gained knowledge and experience with ethanol co-product storage and utilization.
 With firsthand experience in storage techniques educators were prepared to teach these techniques to others.
-The first and second year conferences in 2008 and 2009 attracted 150 educators for two, two day events including storage demonstrations, a discussion panel with cattle producers, and presentations form experts in the field of co-product utilization.
+The first and second year conferences in 2008 and 2009 attracted 150 educators for two, two day events including storage demonstrations, producer panels, tours and expert presentations.
 Each educator was provided a resource packet with electronic media including pictures, videos, written reports, and interactive spreadsheet tools for use in educational programs.
 Participant responses in follow up surveys indicate educators have taught more than 5,700 producers and 69% of respondents indicate producers they taught have adopted storage practices.

 - Professional development conference for education Extension Educators from Nebraska, Iowa, Kansas, and South Dakota, as well as NRCS staff, high school agriculture educators and community college animal science educators.

 Demonstrations of mixing and storage.
 Educators will see storage techniques and issues of spoilage and quality.
 Storage types will include bunker, bag, and slab storage which are the most Commonly used by small producers.